raxjs/universal-api/packages/device/docs-template/README.md

 Screen height in px

 ### `devicePixelRatio: number`
- The ratio of the resolution in physical pixels to the resolution in CSS pixels for the current display device.(Not supported in Weex)
+ The ratio of the resolution in physical pixels to the resolution in CSS pixels for the current display device.